y2-znt/PERN-Boilerplate/README.md

 # PERN-CRUD-BOILERPLATE

-This project is a Docker boilerplate for a simple CRUD application using the PERN stack. <br/>
+This project is a Docker boilerplate for an application using the PERN stack. <br/>
 The PERN stack consists of PostgreSQL, Express, React (Next.js), and Node.js.

 <img width="942" alt="PERN stack schema" src="https://github.com/user-attachments/assets/dc478aa0-6bc3-4237-afd8-332c5d3cfd76">